The Addams Family: TV adaptations and rise to popularity (1964–1977)

-A 1964 television adaptation brought the series to a much wider audience and was well received.
+The 1964 television adaptation brought the series to a much wider audience and was well received publicly.
 Producer Nat Perrin took a "less evil" approach to the characters and stories than Addams had in the cartoons, emphasizing lighter, more comedic elements.
-Stephen Cox later referred to the series as "more zany than spooky".
-The popular series, broadcast on the ABC network, ran only two seasons.
+Stephen Cox later described the series as "more zany than spooky".
+Charles Addams himself was less happy with the series, criticising the characters for being "half as evil" as in the comics.